DevanshuSawarkar/Global_COVID19_Vaccination_Analysis/README.md

 ## 1. Project Overview

 This project provides a comprehensive analysis of global COVID-19 vaccination trends and investigates the statistical relationship between national vaccination strategies and excess mortality during the pandemic.
-Utilizing datasets from Our World in Data and the World Health Organization (WHO), this analysis employs various data science techniques, including **Exploratory Data Analysis (EDA)**, **Regression Modeling**, **Classification**, **Clustering**, and **Neural Networks**.
+Utilizing datasets from Our World in Data and the World Health Organization (WHO), this analysis employs various data science techniques, including:

+* **Exploratory Data Analysis (EDA)**
+* **Regression Modeling** (Simple & Multiple with Backward Elimination)
+* **Supervised Classification** (Logistic Regression, SVM, KNN, Neural Network, & XGBoost)
+* **Unsupervised Learning** (K-Means Clustering)
+* **Deep Learning** (MLP for Time-Series Forecasting)

 The primary objectives were:
 1. To understand patterns in global vaccination coverage, speed, and disparities.